M. Denisa Naidin

 Michael H. Ziegelmeyer

-Banque centrale du Luxembourg (BCL) & Munich Center for the Economics of Aging (MEA)
+Banque centrale du Luxembourg (BCL)

 Abstract

-JEL Codes: E58; G51; R21; R31.
+JEL Codes: C83; R21; R31.

 This research benefits from funding by the FNR Luxembourg National Research Fund, CORE Grant No. 3886 (ASSESS).
 This article uses data from the Luxembourg Observatoire de l’Habitat and the Luxembourg Household Finance and Consumption Survey.
 The views expressed are solely those of the authors and may not be shared by the data providers nor the BCL or the Eurosystem.
+An earlier version of this article circulated as “Objectified Housing Sales and Rent Prices in Representative Household Surveys: the Impact on Macroeconomic Statistics”.

 Dissemination